You already have a phone policy. It's just not working.

 Brain Drain is Real

-Constant Phone Proximity reduces working memory, focus and cognitive capicity - even when devices are switched off.
+Constant Phone Proximity reduces working memory, focus and cognitive capacity - even when devices are switched off.

 Willpower Isn't Enough

 It's Not a Fair Fight - Expecting self-discipline around the most addictive technology ever puts students in an unwinnable position.
-It's not a fair or realistic expectatino for students
+It's not a fair or realistic expectation for students

 Teacher Burn-out